-Agency employees shall report any conduct or activity that the employee believes to be in violation of the Ethics Policy to TWC management, as appropriate, the Chief Ethics Officer, and/or the Director of the Regulatory Integrity Division.
-Agency employees who violate provisions of the Ethics Policy are subject to disciplinary action, up to and including dismissal from employment.
-Further, any employee who violates the Ethics Policy is subject to any applicable civil or criminal penalty if the violation also constitutes a violation of another statute or rule.
+Agency employees shall report any conduct or activity that the employee believes to be in violation of the Ethics Policy to TWC management, as appropriate, the Chief Ethics Officer, and/or the Director of Fraud Deterrence and Compliance Management.
+Employees of the agency who breach the regulations outlined in the Ethics Policy may face disciplinary measures, up to and including termination from their position.
+Additionally, any employee who violates the Ethics Policy is subject to any applicable civil or criminal penalty if the violation also constitutes a violation of another statute or rule.